milangress/github_runner_docker/README.md

 docker buildx build --platform linux/arm64 -t github-runner:arm64 .
 ```

+## Health Check

+The Docker setup includes a built-in health check that monitors the status of the GitHub runner.
+This helps Docker determine if the container is functioning properly and enables automatic recovery if the runner crashes.
+Verifies that the runner process (`Runner.Listener`) is actually running

 ## Signal Handling

 The runner is configured to gracefully deregister from GitHub when the container stops.